ayushnix/microblog/content/2024-02-19-break-and-scheme.md

 these roadblocks.
 I've started teaching myself how to write code and I've begun with the book [Simply Scheme by Brian Harvey and Matthew Wright][4].
 I'll follow it up with [Structure and Interpretation of Computer Programs][5].
-I know, it'll take some time for me to become compentent enough but I'm patient and can put stuff on hold until I can do it right.
+I know, it'll take some time for me to become competent enough but I'm patient and can put stuff on hold until I can do it right.
 And I won't quit this time.

 Thank you beets, for making me frustrated enough to question myself and for